 Fish, eggs, almonds, dairy, (yogurt) carrots, kale, and oranges.
 You may also want to include whole grains, berries, legumes, and sunflower seeds.

-Here’s to your eye health!
+Here’s to taking care of your eyes over 50.
 Have a carrot on me!

 How do you keep your eyes shining bright?
 Please leave a comment below.